"This isn’t your typical dystopia..." - Director Jennifer Yuh Nelson talks making new YA drama The Darkest Minds...

 The Hunger Games' Amandla Stenberg leads the way as Ruby with Mandy Moore, Gwendoline Christie and Bradley Whitford starring alongside her.
 Jennifer Yuh Nelson, director of Kung Fu Panda 2 and 3, makes her first foray into live-action.

-As the film arrives in cinemas, we spoke to Yuh Nelson about what had attracted her to this story and her journey from animations to live-action…
+As the film arrives in stores on Monday (December 3rd), we spoke to Yuh Nelson about what had attracted her to this story and her journey from animations to live-action…

 How did you first get involved in the project?